Kaloyan8/fast-video-editor/README.md

 # Installation and usage instructions

 1. Python and FFmpeg must be installed.
-2. # pip install -r requirements.txt
+2. run in the terminal # pip install -r requirements.txt
 3. Run video_Latest_GUI.py